 Yes, London Hydro issued ETR through Twitter, IVR, Email, and Text.
-London Hydro also issued ETR through the outage map on London Hydro's website, which gets updated every minute with the most updated information.
+London Hydro also issued ETR through the outage map on our website, which gets updated every minute with the most updated information.

 8. If the distributor did issue ETRs, at what date and time did the distributor issue its first ETR to the public?